dmussie/weekend-redux-feedback-loop/README.md

     [x] - add component to App.jsx

 # Thank You
-[] - Create new component to reset servey from the beginning
+[x] - Create new component to reset servey from the beginning
-    [] - Old data should be cleared when back at first step (add this feature to reducers in index.js)
+    [x] - Old data should be cleared when back at first step (add this feature to reducers in index.js)

 # App
-[x] - import axios, useEffect, useDispatch, and components [] - return components wrapped in a router and routes for each component
+[x] - import axios, useEffect, useDispatch, and components [x] - return components wrapped in a router and routes for each component

 # Index.jsx
 [x] - add neccessary imports...